dotnet/corefx/Documentation/project-docs/platform-names.md

 ## Xamarin

-Xamarin is a commercial offering for building mobile applications targeting iOS and Android.
-It's based on Mono, but it uses a subset called Mono.Mobile.
-The subsetting was necessary in order to reduce the footprint and make the code better suited for Xamarin's AOT tool chain, which is a required for iOS as Apple's policy doesn't allow JITing.
+Xamarin is a commercial offering for building mobile applications targeting Android, iOS and MacOS .
+It's based on Mono, and surfaces a different API profile, called the mobile profile.
+The subsetting was necessary to reduce the footprint, both by shipping smaller versions of the system libraries as well as making them more linker friendly.
+Xamarin ships a full static compiler on iOS and PlayStation4, as the platform does not support dynamic code generation.